-ACS 107: College Study Skills & Speed Reading 3 Credits Prerequisites: COMPASS Reading = 70 or ASSET Reading = 38 or ACS 070 ≥ "C" Corequisites: ACS 000 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours Fulfills Core Elements: 7 8 9
+ACS 107: College Study Skills & Speed Reading 3 Credits Level I Prerequisites: Compass Reading = 70 or ASSET Reading 38 or ACS 070 with a "C" or better Corequisites: ACS 000

+45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours Fulfills Core Elements: 7 8 9

 This course is designed to assist students with improving their study skills and with developing rapid reading techniques.
-Instructional units include all the essentials for academic success: learning styles, time management, vocabulary development, textbook reading, note-taking skills, computer literacy, skimming and scanning skills, speed-reading, and test-taking skills.
-In addition to class time, students will be required to spend one hour per week in the ACS Learning Lab.
+Instructional units include all the essentials for academic success: learning styles, time management, vocabulary development, textbook reading, notetaking skills, computer literacy, skimming and scanning skills, speed reading, and test-taking skills.
+In addition to class time, students are required to spend one hour per week in the ACS Learning Lab.
+For other reading courses, look under Reading (REA).

 ACS 108: Problem Analysis and

 Critical Thinking Skills 4 Credits

-Prerequisites: COMPASS Reading = 80 or ASSET r Reading =
+Level I Prerequisites: COMPASS Reading = 80 or A SSET Reading

-41 or ACS 107 \ge "C"
+= 41 or ACS 107 with a "C" or better

 Corequisites: ACS 000

-45 lecture, 0 lab, 0 clinical, 0 other, 45 total cont tact hours
+45 lecture, 0 lab, 0 clinical, 0 other, 45 total conta ct hours

 Fulfills Core Elements: 7 9 10

-This source is designed for advanced learners when wich to

 This course is designed for advanced learners who wish to improve their performance in all academically demanding courses (including math, science, and technology).
-Analytical, problemsolving and critical thinking skills are enhanced through a variety of instructional units (analogies, serial order, spatial diagrams, etc.), and 15th grade-level textbook selections are used for analysis.
+Analytical, problem-solving and critical thinking skills are enhanced through a variety of instructional units (analogies, serial order, spatial diagrams, etc.), and 15th gradelevel textbook selections are used for analysis.
 A co-required lab hour provides logical reconstruction exercises in the ACS Learning Lab.
+For other reading courses, look under Reading (REA).